Lawyer reputation management is crucial to maintaining and growing a client base.

 In the world of legal services, lawyer reputation management isn’t just a “good-to-have”; it’s a must.

 By managing your reputation, you can strengthen your online presence and positively shape how your firm comes across on the Internet, and subsequently, in person.
-Otherwise, reputation issues may weaken your firm’s credibility and lead to declining client acquisition rates and lack of repeat business.
+Otherwise, reputation issues may weaken your firm’s credibility and lead to declining client acquisition rates and a lack of repeat business.

 Needless to say, a lawyer with a negative reputation and a stream of bad reviews is going to struggle to find new clients.